pityka/tasks/README.md

 See `example` project for a complete example.

-# Concepts
+# Details

-## Transformation graph
+## Workflow graph

-The whole analysis workflow is represented as a graph in which each vertex is a transformation, edges represent dependencies.
-Data is immutable.
+The whole analysis workflow is represented as a graph in which each vertex is a transformation and edges represent data dependencies.
+All data is immutable.
+These transformation tasks are put in a queue and scheduled for execution.

+## External caching / memoization

+The results of each transformation step is persisted to disk, thus checkpointing the state of the workflow and preventing repeating steps if the process is restarted.
+This also provides a memoization effect during each run: if the same transformation occurs multiple times in the graph, then it is computed only once.

+## Distributed execution

+Any number of worker nodes can join to a master node to take up jobs.
+Worker nodes pull work from the master by presenting their available capacity.

+## Resource allocations

+The framework manages resource allocations in terms of CPU and memory.
+These are not enforced, but serve as a hint to allow for efficient allocation of jobs among available (possibly diverse) machines.

+## Unified file handles

+Tasks may have file dependencies, these files are transparently copied or streamed to the executing machine.
+Remote URLs are handled under the same API.
+Amazon S3 URL handlers are provided.

+All generated files are stored in the same file pool, which can be an S3 bucket, or a folder accessible from the master node.

+File transfer between the master node and worker nodes are transparent, and shortcutted in case the worker node have direct access to the file pool (e.g. S3 or a distributed filesystem).

+## Autoscaling of the compute cluster

+Nodes are automatically started and stopped based on the state of the queue.
+The library provides autoscaling on Amazon EC2, or on a preconfigured set of nodes via SSH.
+Platform LSF is also available (open an issue if needed).

+## Serialization

+Serialization of user data is handled by uPickle in compile time.

+## Distribution of application code

+The master and worker nodes need to have the same copies of compiled class files.

+The master node runs and HTTP server which exposes a prepackaged version of the application.
+This package file has to be accessible from the master node.
+SBT's universal plugin could be used, see the README in the example project and the build.sbt file in this project.

+## Security

+None, please use a private network.

-## Licence
+# Licence

 Author: Istvan Bartha

 This repository is a fork of https://github.com/pityka/mybiotools/tree/master/Tasks , for which the copyright holder is `ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, Group Fellay` and was released under the MIT license.
+(That repository holds my post-doc works in the laboratory of Professor Jacques Fellay.)

-Copyright of subsequent modifications belong to the individual contributors.
+Copyright of subsequent modifications belong to Istvan Bartha.

 ```
 The MIT License (MIT)